ParmeJon/Comparing_Russian_Interference/README.md

 # Comparing Russian Interference Project

 A simple analysis tool on Posts in the db.json that are flagged as Russian Interference.
-Search, examins and compare to your hearts content.
+Search, examine and compare to your hearts content.

 ## Install
 ```